ericsonga/APCSAReview/_sources/Recursion/recursionbasics.rst

 .. fillintheblank:: recurb1fill

-    .. blank:: recurb1blank
-        :correct: 4$
-        :feedback1:  ('.*','Look for the call to the same method name')

    Which line in the method neverEnd (shown above) contains the recursive call (the call to the same method)?

+   -    :4$: Correct.
+This line contains a call to the same method, which makes it a recursive method.
+        :.*: Look for a call to the same method name

 ..	index::
     single: factorial